touist/touist/touist-gui/src/gui/TranslatorLatex/README.md

 ## Known errors

-If `jflex` tells you it cannot handle that much warnings, then use the command:
+If `jflex` tells you it cannot handle that many warnings, then use the command:

     java -jar java-cup-11b.jar -expect 900 Latex.cup